QuarkNerd/blog/jdunkerley/_posts/2016-12-19-spark-unaffordable-britain.md

 ---
 author: jdunkerley
-title: Unafforable Country In Apache Spark
+title: Unaffordable Country In Apache Spark
 summary: "Recreating the data used for the Guardian's Unafforable Country visualisation in Apache Spark."
 layout: default_post
 categories: